Prosthodontic Dentistry of Washington, DC

 Bone grafting is a very important and often overlooked procedure when it comes to preparing for a dental implant!
 Dental implants have increased in popularity and effectiveness over the years, as they provide the most reliable replacement for natural teeth.
 Dental implants look and feel like normal teeth, and if treated properly, can last the rest of a person’s lifetime!
 Bone grafts and dental implants work together to restore smiles.

-Contact us today at Washington Office Phone Number 202-244-2101 to schedule your dental implant consultation, and we can talk about your bone grafting options!
+Contact us today at Prosthetic Dentistry of Washington D.C.
+Phone Number 202-244-2101 to schedule your dental implant consultation, and we can talk about your bone grafting options!

 Every day, we have patients visit our office for help with a dental emergency.
 A lot of these emergencies are caused by biting into foods that are too hard, resulting in a cracked tooth, loss of a filling or a broken dental crown.